smcclab/smc-course/_workshops/11-performance-practice-1.md

 **No Diary**: No computer music diary this week--your diaries are all done!

 This week we'll have space in the workshop for you to practice your final LENS performances.
-Half the class will go this week, the other half the next week (the exact order will be determined by [spinning the wheel]({% link _lectures/group-picker-wheel.md %}), as usual).
+Half the class will go this week, the other half the next week.

 After the performances we'll have a discussion about our works-in-progress in relation to the [marking criteria]({% link _assessments/04-lens-performance.md